 The virus or bacteria infects and weakens the heart muscle.
 As a result, the heart cannot pump as forcefully.
 The damaged heart muscle is replaced by fibrous (scar) tissue.
 The heart muscle then stretches resulting in enlargement of the heart chambers and reduced pumping ability.
 After that point heart failure develops.

 Other causes of dilated cardiomyopathy include

-Rare causes of dilated cardiomyopathy include pregnancy, iron overload, and connective tissue disorders such as rheumatoid arthritis, lupus, and systemic sclerosis.
+Rare causes of dilated cardiomyopathy include pregnancy (peripartum cardiomyopathy), iron overload, and connective tissue disorders such as rheumatoid arthritis, systemic lupus erythematosus (lupus), and systemic sclerosis.
 Extreme stress can also sometimes cause a type of dilated cardiomyopathy called Takotsubo cardiomyopathy.
 Diseases such as sarcoidosis can also cause dilated cardiomyopathy.

 When no specific cause can be identified, the disorder is called an idiopathic dilated cardiomyopathy.

 Usually, the first symptoms of dilated cardiomyopathy are becoming short of breath during exertion and tiring easily.
 These symptoms result from a weakening of the heart’s pumping action, which is called heart failure.
 Some people have chest pain.